projectriff/riff/rfc/rfc-0000-lightweight-rfc-process.md

 6. Summarize the consensus and your decision on the PR thread.
     1. Add a link to the Pull request in the RFC so that the discussion and summary are not lost.
     2. Update the status to *Accepted* or *Rejected*
-    4. When there is a newer RFC that replaces this one the status goes to *Superseded* and the *Superseded By* gets updated with the number of the new RFC.
+    4. When there is a newer RFC that replaces this one the status goes to *Deprecated* and the *Superseded By* gets updated with the number of the new RFC.
 7. Someone with merge privilege can then merge the PR.

 ### Humble Advice